ryan-p-randall/ryan-p-randall.github.io/colophon.md

 [^jkp]: I'm probably going to make a separate post about all this before long, but until I do, here's a bunch of other useful links for Jekyll things.
 [Michael Rose's "Going Static"](https://mademistakes.com/articles/going-static/), [Mike Greiling's "Jekyll From Scratch"](http://pixelcog.com/blog/2013/jekyll-from-scratch-introduction/), & [Barry Clark's "Build a Blog with Jekyll and GitHub Pages"](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) all do the job of introducing Jekyll admirably.
 [Carl Boettinger's "Learning Jekyll"](http://www.carlboettiger.info/2012/12/30/learning-jekyll.html) and [W. Caleb McDaniel's "Open Notebook History"](http://wcm1.web.rice.edu/open-notebook-history.html) each show how Jekyll- or Git-based sites work well for scholarly notebooks.

-[Bigfoot.js](http://www.bigfootjs.com/) provides the fancy pop-up footnotes, [Reveal.js](http://lab.hakim.se/reveal-js/#/) serves as a splendid presentation alternative to PowerPoint or Keynote, & [FontAwesome](http://fontawesome.io) delivers some of the icons throughout the site.
+[Bigfoot.js](http://www.bigfootjs.com/) provides the fancy pop-up footnotes, [Reveal.js](http://lab.hakim.se/reveal-js/#/) serves as a splendid presentation alternative to PowerPoint or Keynote, [FontAwesome](http://fontawesome.io) delivers some of the icons throughout the site, and James Walsh's [Academicons](http://jpswalsh.github.io/academicons/) supplements Font Awesome with the Open Access lock, Academia-dot-edu, and Zotero icons.

 The favicon (currently the little ellipsis in a speech bubble) is by [Scott Lewis](https://thenounproject.com/term/blog/4618/), available with a CC BY-3.0 license from the Noun Project.
 I cropped and shrunk it into the favicon format.